 I am a web designer, podcaster, photographer and political strategist.
 By day I help progressive campaigns and causes as the lead web developer at GPS Impact.
 By night I’m a husband to Emily, father to Eloise, and I produce a podcast called Walksheet.

-I got my political start as a volunteer on the streets of Pittsburgh, PA while attending Pittsburgh Filmmakers.
+I got my political start in 2004 as a volunteer on the streets of Pittsburgh, PA while attending Pittsburgh Filmmakers.
 I’ve knocked on more doors in that city than my knuckles care to admit but it was good to be such an important part of those campaigns back then.

 On August 1, 2007 I left behind everyone and everything I knew and drove to Des Moines, Iowa in the hopes of joining the upstart campaign of Barack Obama.
 I had a video camera and 3/4ths of a film school education.
-Within a week of arriving I was following the man himself around the state and by November of 2008 I had become one of the top video producers of the campaign, lived in six different states, put over 15,000 miles on my car and met some of the some of my best friends, including my wife.
+Within a week of arriving I was following the candidate himself around the state and by November of 2008 I had become one of the top video producers of the campaign, lived in six different states, put over 15,000 miles on my car and met some of the some of my best friends, including my wife Emily.

 GPS IMPACT is my employer and through them I work with political and public affairs campaigns around the world.
 I will always be honest with you if there is a professional connection to any race I mention in my posts, podcasts and videos.